 However, if you have a large family and a large home, you probably have little choice but to keep both air conditioners running on a hot summer day, power outage or not.
-We'll tell you how to pick the right generator to those run two air conditioner units.
+We'll tell you how to pick the right generator to run those two air conditioner units.

 The Power of A/C Shedding

-Most modern automatic transfer switches come with built-in A/C shedding functionality.
+Most modern automatic generator transfer switches come with built-in A/C shedding functionality.
 A/C shedding is the ability for a transfer switch to "shed" or turn off the air conditioner so other appliances can get power.

 A/C shedding is crucial to being able to power two air conditioners.
 Since the amount of power it takes to start just one A/C unit is so great, the generator wouldn't be able to start both at once.
 With A/C shedding, the transfer switch prevents both generators from trying to start at once.
 Instead, it starts them one at a time while also balancing other power needs in the home.